Tushar-Indurjeeth/Fantastic-Movies/README.md

 Browse movies from the TMDB Api on this SSR React application, submit details to create a Trello Card using the Trello API.

 ## User flow
-- Click on Popular Movies to view the movies pulled from the TMDB API
+- Click on "Popular Films" or the "Browse Films" buttons to view the movies pulled from the TMDB API
-- Scroll to the end to make a 2nd call to the TMDB API to view more movies
+- Scroll to the end to make another call to the TMDB API to view more movies
 - You can submit your details after clicking on a movie and filling out the fields to make a Trello Card

 ## Built using